Health Lifestyle

 3. Coconut Lime Quinoa and Asparagus

 Sure, this dish is super satisfying to your taste buds, but that’s not all it’s good for!
-It’s also full of anti-anxiety nutrients.
+It’s also powered with anti-anxiety nutrients.
 The B vitamins, iron, and zinc in the quinoa and pistachios help to support mood.
 While the fiber-rich, plant-based ingredients and prebiotic-rich asparagus and onions foster good gut health.

 4. Blueberry Chia Oat Crumble